 Port Arthur Pipeline – Texas Connector

-Port Arthur Pipeline, LLC, is proposing to develop a natural gas pipeline in connection with the proposed development of the Port Arthur Liquefaction Project.
+Port Arthur Pipeline, LLC, is proposing to develop a natural gas pipeline in connection with the proposed development of the the Port Arthur LNG project.

 Location : Jefferson and Orange Counties, Texas and Cameron Parish, Louisiana